 Now that you have your views set up the next step is to set up the alerting thresholds.
 Essentially identifying priorities and severities of the issues by view.
 Make sure your views represent the priority or severity of the issues collected in them.
 Learn more about setup passive and dynamic thresholds in this article.

 Step 4: Setup routing rules - email, slack, etc..

-Finally, we highly recommend sharing the information to your NOC / DEVOps teams.
-You can do that by creating views within OverOps or you can publish the metrics to dashboards via Grafana, Splunk or AppDynamics.
+Finally, we highly recommend sharing the information with your NOC / DevOps teams.
+You can do that by creating views within OverOps or you can publish the metrics to dashboards via Grafana, Splunk, or AppDynamics.
 To learn more about publishing metrics please see here.